Polar Animals Rhyming Preschool and Kindergarten Literacy

 Then we have our morning meeting.
 This is a very quick time of day where we do calendar, and quickly review our focus letter, number, shape, and color.

 We always do an art activity related to our theme!
-Here are some fun farm art projects!
+Here are some fun fall art projects!

 Bubble Wrap Prints: This simple art activity is always a hit.
 Paint a piece of bubble wrap and print onto your template.